 Ms. Ruhl made it clear to the entire Centennial team that only courageous leaders have their corporate culture assessed.
 Many leaders don’t want to hear what their employees think of the work environment.
 Instead, their main concern is increasing profits.
 Ironically, ignoring corporate culture is working against their goal.
 Research has proven that there is a direct correlation between a healthy culture and healthy revenues.

 What Does a Healthy Corporate Culture Look Like?

-Ms. Ruhl founded Perfect 10 because she is passionate about cultures that encourage people to thrive and grow.
+Ms. Ruhl feels strongly about cultural audits because she is passionate about cultures that encourage people to thrive and grow.
 So great is her passion that she co-authored a book on the subject: Three Impossible Promises.
 She believes that a highly effective environment is filled with trust and respect.
 If leadership creates a culture where employees feel appreciated, they will bring all their gifts and talents to the organization.
 Employees do a better job when they feel valued as people.
 Without trust and respect, employees naturally withhold–and an organization will never know the “greatest” of its people.

 As a Centennial employee, it’s incredible to hear words such as helpful, generous, thoughtful, caring, respectful, and dedicated describing the culture of our organization.
 It’s not an organizational “given,” as many of us have experienced in previous workplaces.
 It takes work – a lot of work.
 Today was a celebration of that work.
 We’re thrilled with this accomplishment and wish the same for all the companies we impact.